 Tag=0x01000B00, Length=0x0010, Value= 0x0064 (value 100 in decimal).

 This data format has a Media Type of application/lwm2m-tlv.

+Editor’s Note: Align this media type with DM style, and register with IANA

 JSON

 For requests to Object Instance or Resource with multiple instances, a JSON format may be used where a set of values and metadata is represented.
 Each entry of the JSON format is a resource, where the name is the URI path relative to the request URI.